archo5/dato-format/README.md

 #	.. uint32 could be placed at offset 24 (4*6) or 52 (4*13) but not 37
 # - bit 1 specifies whether the keys are sorted (1 = yes)
 #	- integer keys are expected to be sorted by value (uint32), string keys by content (comparing byte values)
-# - bit 2 specifies whether array/map references are saved absolute or relative to starting position
-#	- (1 = relative to position after alignment and length, 0 = absolute)
-#	- this makes serialization and parsing slightly slower and more complicated ..
-#	.. but significantly improves the compressibility of the data
-# - bits 3-7 are reserved
+# - bits 2-7 are reserved

 ALIGN(...) = [empty] ...
 0[N]
 # if alignment is enabled, this contains 0 or more zero-bytes, to align the in-file position of each subsequent value contained in the structure to its natural (or explicitly specified) alignment